shtse8/fluxus/memory-bank/progress.md

     overrides, Riverpod comparison, and a guide on Combining Providers (with examples). **`asyncProvider` guide updated with `keepPreviousDataOnError`
     option.**
-  - Sidebar configuration (`.vitepress/config.mts`) updated for new pages.
+  - Sidebar configuration (`.vitepress/config.mts`) updated for new pages and **restructured for improved API documentation navigation**.
   - TypeDoc integration generates API docs (`docs/api/generated`).
   - Build process includes TypeDoc generation and markdown fixes (`replace-in-file`).